TheArturthur/CoppermindScraper/Cosmere/Set.md

 Series
 Sequence
 Suit
+Array
 Cycle
+There is a military wing of the Set known as the [[Hidden Guard\|Hidden Guard]] whose members wear red uniforms.

 ## Known Members of the set
 For more information, see :Category: Set.
 Though the Set have many accomplices, there appear to be a smaller group of ranked leaders.
 The members that control the Set are known as the "Series."